Definition/General

 Diffuse Large B-Cell Lymphoma, NOS

-Classification
+WHO Classification

 Histological Features

-Shows diffuse proliferation of large B-lymphoid cells
+Shows diffuse proliferation of large B-lymphoid cells with effacement of normal architecture

 Immunohistochemistry

-CD20+, CD79a+, PAX5+, CD10 [+/-], BCL6 [+/-], MUM1 [+/-]
+CD20 (+), CD79a (+), PAX5 (+), CD10 [+/-], BCL6 [+/-], MUM1 [+/-]

-Cell of Origin
+Cell of Origin Classification

 Proliferation Index

-Ki-67 proliferation index: [X]%
+Ki-67 proliferation index: [X]% (high-grade)

 Special Studies

-Flow cytometry: [if performed]
+Flow cytometry: [results if performed]

 Prognostic Factors